eschombu/cisc4080/README.md

         reduce/compress the image data.
 This file uses classes and functions defined in [`huffman.h`](huffman.h) and
         [`image.h`](image.h), which you probably want to look at for reference, but should not need to modify.
-Download the code and image files below.
 Note that the image file is not actually encoded in a standard image file format, it is instead a text file containing a 429x600 matrix of pixel brightnesses (grayscale levels) for you to work with in C++ without having to install additional tools on your computer.